smartdevicelink/sdl_evolution/process.md

 * Does this proposal fit well with the feel and direction of SDL?
 * If you have used competitors with a similar feature, how do you feel that this proposal compares to those?
 * How much effort did you put into your review?
 A glance, a quick reading, or an in-depth study?

+Please state explicitly whether you believe that the proposal should be accepted into SDL.

 More information about the SDL evolution process is available at